Country of Origin:

 Citizenship, Immigration, Asian Heritage, Human Rights & Social Justice, Identity & Heritage, Multiculturalism & Diversity, Adjusting to Life in Canada

 Amila Gammana is a Canadian Politician who was born in Kalutara Sri Lanka to a middle class family.
 His father, Mr. Chandradasa Gammana, was a principal and his mother, Mrs. Thilaka Wickramasinghe, was a teaching instructor.
 Amila did his primary studies at Royal College Colombo and joined the Sri Lanka Institute of Information Technology in 2001.
 He finished his BSc in Information Technology with Honors and joined HSBC as a Customer Support Executive.
 After a year and a half tenure at HSBC, Amila joined X-ont Software as a Software Engineer.
 Then he had the opportunity to contribute to the Sri Lanka government’s Electronic Data Interchange initiative under e-Sri Lanka as a consultant.

 He moved to Drayton Valley, Alberta, Canada in 2007 and started Gamma IT Solutions Inc. to serve businesses in the area.
 Amila holds the position of President/CEO in the company.
-He also serves as a councillor in Drayton Valley town council.
+He was elected in 2017 as a town councillor to Drayton Valley town council.
 He is a Rotarian since 2008 and currently serves as a director of Drayton Valley Community Foundation and Drayton Valley Chamber of Commerce and as the president of the Drayton Valley Multi Cultural Association.

 He likes volunteering, cricket, boxing and movies and his passion is technology.
 He is also a songwriter and a producer.
 He has 2 songs under his belt and is currently working on another.
 He is married to Dananjee and they have a son and a daughter, Ryne and Rylie.

 “Luck is what happens when preparation meets opportunity”